7 Signs Of Low Potassium During Pregnancy

 There is not enough data to determine the recommended daily amount (RDA) of potassium for pregnancy.
 However, an adequate intake (AI) is set.
 The AI is 4,700 mg of potassium per day and even higher for breastfeeding.

-During pregnancy, eating a balanced diet that includes potassium-rich foods is especially important.
+During pregnancy, eating a balanced diet that includes potassium-rich foods is especially important to have enough potassium in the body.
 Consuming enough potassium-rich foods minimizes the chances of hypokalemia during pregnancy.

 You should be aware of these signs and symptoms of low potassium during pregnancy.